 Students who are in violation of one or more of the aforementioned SAP criteria for their first offense will be placed on a WARNING SAP status for their next term of enrollment.
-While on "Warning," students are eligible to receive financial assistance and must bring themselves into SAP compliance by the end of the "Warning" term.
-If the student is not meeting SAP at the end of the term, the student will be placed on SAP "Suspension" in which the student is no longer eligible to receive financial assistance.
+While on Warning, students are eligible to receive financial aid and must bring themselves into SAP compliance by the end of the Warning term.
+If the student is not meeting SAP at the end of the term, the student will be placed on SAP Suspension in which the student is no longer eligible to receive financial aid.